 Begonias are a commonly used bedding plant that can provide striking color in the landscape throughout the year.
-The begonia family contains more than 1,200 species and hybrids, many of which are commonly grown as potted foliage plants.
+The begonia family contains more than 1,300 species and hybrids, many of which are commonly grown as potted foliage plants.

+Your plants should be fertilized several times a year with a controlled-release fertilizer for best results.
 If your begonia gets leggy, don’t be afraid to cut it back.
 An occasional light pruning will also stimulate new growth and more flowers.

 - Begonia tuberhybrida Hybrid Tuberous Begonia

 - Begonia x semperflorens-cultorum Fibrous Begonia, Wax Begonia